-France is awash with first-class wine producers and sprawling vineyards, with the industry attracting millions of visitors to the country per year (with the exception of 2020, of course).
+France is awash with first-class wine producers and sprawling vineyards, with the industry attracting millions of visitors to the country per year.
 However, while the quality of the wine is of great importance, appreciating the beauty of the European landscape is equally important; to help guide your wine tour, we’ve compiled a list of the most beautiful wineries to visit in France.

 The diversity of terroirs and climates throughout France allows for an impressive range of grapes to be harvested in the country; from the chalky soils of Champagne to the sandy earth of Burgundy, each region offers its own specialty as well as its unique beauty.